orobardet/3DPTools/doc/en/filaments/README.md

 - **The [material](doc/en/materials)**.
 Mandatory.
 - **The diameter**, in mm (*1.75*, *2.85*, *3.0*, ...).
 Mandatory.
 - **The [brand](doc/en/brands)**.
 Mandatory.
-- **The color**.
+- **The primary color**.
 Mandatory.
 It can be chosen from a list of pre-defined or already used colors, or it is possible to set a specific color giving:
   - Its name
   - Its color code, using HTML/CSS syntax (`#RRVVBB`, `rgb(<Red>, <Green>, <Blue>)`, `rgba(<Red>, <Green>, <Blue>, <Transparency>)`).
+- **The secondary color**.
+Optional, it can be defined for example for UV or temperature reactive filaments that change their color.
+  Like the primary color, it can be chosen from a list of pre-defined or already used colors, or is it possible to set a specific color giving its name and code.
+  Filaments with a secondary color will use a gradient from primary to secondary color to preview their color.
 - **A main color**.
-Mandatory, with automatique computing of the nearest main color by the application.
+Mandatory, with automatique computing of the nearest main color by the application from the primary color.
   Main colors list is not customisable.
 Main color is used to regroup different kind of color behind a global one, allowing easier filtering and search in the application.
   e.g.: filaments with color *sky blue*, *dark blue* or *turquoise* will all have *blue* as main color.